gustavnikolaj/hijackresponse/README.md

 Module that allows you to rewrite HTTP responses from middleware further down the stack, such as static providers, HTTP proxies etc.

-Require node v6 or later.
+Requires node v8 or later.

 This module is the spiritual successor to [express-hijackresponse](https://github.com/papandreou/express-hijackresponse)